Frederica Louisa of Hesse-Darmstadt: Queen Dowager

-Frederica Louisa had a good relationship with her son Frederick William III of Prussia, who had resented his mother being put aside by his father and made a point of placing her in a high position of honour and respect, but there is almost no information of her during her years as a widow.
-Reportedly, she lived a quiet and peaceful life enjoying the harmony of her son's family life and the presence of her grandchildren.
+Frederica Louisa had a good relationship with her son Frederick William III of Prussia, who had resented his mother being put aside by his father and made a point of placing her in a high position of honour and respect.
+She was described as living a quiet and peaceful life, enjoying the harmony of her son's family life and the presence of her grandchildren.

 Frederica Louisa has been described as eccentric, especially during her widowhood.
 It was claimed that she saw ghosts and apparitions, and for this reason she kept reversed hours, sleeping by day and waking by night.

-Ever since 1788, she had spent her summers in Bad Freienwalde, where she was often visited by her children and grandchildren.
+Ever since 1788, she had spent her summers in Bad Freienwalde, where she was often visited by her children and grandchildren, and where she often spent time during her seven year widowhood.
 This greatly contributed to the economic and cultural development of the city.
 Especially as a queen dowager, several buildings were constructed in the city to house her and her court during their stays.
 In 1799, a summer palace was built for her there by David Gilly.

 The Swedish Princess Hedwig Elizabeth Charlotte described her at the time of her visit in 1798: The Queen Dowager had invited us at déjeuner, and we left for Montbijou, a very simple manor slightly outside of Berlin, where she resides all year.
 It is sweet and well tendered but terribly small.
 She had it built herself, as well as the park and the garden.
 She is a small, very fat, middle aged lady, who walks so crooked that she looks like an old woman.
 You could mistake her for one of these fairies from an ancient tale.
 She is very polite and talkative and shines of a goodness which gives the witness of a kind heart and a noble character.

-She died in Berlin in 1805 having suffered a stroke.
+Dowager queen Frederica Louisa died in Berlin on 25 February 1805, having suffered a stroke.